silentorb/business-solutions/cssp-comparison.md

 * CSSP positions effectively have the benefits of leverage with far less risk of bankruptcy
 * CSSP position PnL is periodically resolved and at a relatively high frequency, making position bankruptcy unlikely
 * If a CSSP position does become bankrupt, that case is not as detremental as it is for perpetuals
-  * Since there are no virtual markets to balance, the worst-case-scenario for bankrupt CSSP positions is winning positions making smaller profits
+  * Since there are no virtual markets to balance, the worst-case-scenario for CSSP position bankruptcy is winning positions make smaller profits
     * This behavior is similar to auto-deleveraging but in a more fair and natural manner

 ## No Funding Payments